 When choosing the right vegetable plants, the type of soil you have in your garden is crucial.
-The soil type also influences how often you need to water and fertilize in summer.
-To determine the soil type of your garden, there are two key parameters: the particle size and the humus content.
+The soil texture also influences how often you need to water and fertilize in summer.
+To determine the soil texture of your garden, there are two key parameters: the particle size and the humus content.

 With the finger test, you can easily determine your soil type without any tools.
 On the one hand, you can determine the particle size and therefore the composition of your soil.
 On the other hand, you can use the color to find out the humus content of your soil.